 From our starting point, it only took us a couple of hours to reach the volcano top, just in time for the morning fog to burn off.
-The landscape looked pretty surreal and Mars-like with black volcanic rock as far as we could see.
+The landscape looked pretty surreal with black volcanic rock as far as we could see.

 Antigua was once the reigning capital city of Guatemala but due to its location, it was prone to earthquakes and volcano eruptions.
-In 1776 the capital city was relocated to Guatemala City.
+Because of this, in 1776 the capital city was relocated to Guatemala City.

 Other churches, like the Antigua Guatemala Cathedral, didn’t survive the devastating earthquakes in this region and were left in a semi-ruinous state with a collapsed ceiling and bare towering columns.

-But the main attraction of Antigua is the stunning Santa Catalina Arch, a passageway that was once used by nuns to cross the street unseen.
+The main attraction of Antigua is the stunning Santa Catalina Arch, a passageway that was once used by nuns to cross the street unseen.
 The Santa Catalina Arch, without a doubt, is one of the most picturesque spots in the city!

 End your tour of the city by heading out to the Cerro De La Cruz overlook that offers some incredible panoramic views of Antigua below, especially stunning for sunset.

 During our time in Guatemala, we spent two nights in Flores.
-The first night we stayed right outside of Flores in a remote camping spot where we spent the evening paddle boarding, swimming and fishing in Lake Petén Itzá followed by a bonfire with some of our travel friends.
+The first night we stayed right outside of Flores in a remote camping spot where we spent the evening paddle boarding, swimming, and fishing in Lake Petén Itzá followed by a bonfire with some of our travel friends.

 If you have extra time to spare, a lot of people also hop on a little boat for 20 Quetzal ($2.60 USD) that takes visitors to a popular swimming spot across the lake.
 This area is known for eco-lodges and fun swings that will fling the brave swimmers deep into the lake.

-Guatemala’s markets are known to have incredible textiles (we have a few local blankets of our own that we snatched on our trip) and at Chichicastenango, you’ll find the best deals and biggest variety in all of Guatemala.
+Guatemala’s markets are known to have incredible textiles (we have a few blankets of our own that we bought on our trip).
+At Chichicastenango, you’ll find the best deals and the biggest variety in all of Guatemala.